thundra-io/merloc/examples/serverless/dotnet/serverlessDotnetstarter/README.md

 - deploy C# / NET 6 solution in **AWS cloud** using:
   - Lambda
   - Api Gateway
-- debug solution locally in **Visual Studio Code** powered by Merloc.
+- debug solution locally in **Visual Studio Code** powered by MerLoc.

 ## Prerequisites to install